adammark/Markup.js/README.md

 Mark.lang = lang in Mark.plurals ? lang : "en";
 ```

-Next, create resource strings for the target language as described above.
-For
+Next, create resource strings for the target language.
+For expressions that
-expressions that require pluralization, use ";;" to delimit each plural form:
+require pluralization, use ";;" to delimit each plural form:

 ``` javascript
 // English messages